thomas-touhey/cahute/docs/cli-guides/get-info.rst

 1. Connect the calculator to the PC using a mini USB cable.
 2. Select the ``DataTrans`` (``TransfDon`` in French) mode when prompted.
-3. Run the transfer from the PC using ``p7 send``.
+3. Run the command from the PC using ``p7 info``.

 Once steps 1 and 2 are done, run the following command::

-    p7 send MYADDIN.G1A
+    p7 info

-If the file already exists, you will be prompted on whether you want to overwrite the file on the calculator.
-In this case, you can either:

-* Enter ``y`` and press enter, to confirm the overwrite.
-* Enter ``n`` and press enter, to reject the overwrite.

-Your file has successfully been transferred to the calculator!
+Your calculator's information should have been gathered and displayed!

 If you are using serial
 -----------------------